Coronavirus disrupts U.S. schools, sports, late-night television

 “We will see more cases and things will get worse than they are now,” Fauci told the House of Representatives Oversight Committee.

-President Donald Trump, who has publicly downplayed the risks from coronavirus in recent weeks, said he would address economics and healthcare aspects of the outbreak in remarks from the White House at abound 9 p.m.
-EDT (0100 GMT).
+President Donald Trump, who has publicly downplayed the risks from coronavirus in recent weeks, said he would address economic and healthcare aspects of the outbreak in remarks from the White House around 9 p.m.
+EDT (0100 GMT Thursday).

 “I am fully prepared to use the full power of the Federal Government to deal with our current challenge of the CoronaVirus!”
 Trump wrote on Twitter.
+The president faces re-election in November.

-Wall Street stocks plunged due to uncertainties surrounding coronavirus, with the Dow Jones Industrial Average .DJI confirming a bear market for the first time in over a decade.
+Wall Street stocks plunged because of uncertainties surrounding the coronavirus, with the Dow Jones Industrial Average .DJI confirming a bear market for the first time in over a decade.
 [L1N2B42ID]

-The market concern was compounded by a Reuters report that the White House has ordered federal health officials to treat top-level coronavirus meetings as classified.
+The market concern was compounded by a Reuters report that the White House had ordered federal health officials to treat top-level coronavirus meetings as classified.

-Sources familiar with the matter said the White House was considering issuing advisories against Americans’ visiting Europe as well as potential new restrictions on travelers from some European nations entering the country.
+Sources familiar with the matter said the White House was considering issuing advisories against Americans visiting Europe as well as potential new restrictions on travelers from some European nations entering the country.

+One source said Trump was expected to announce travel restrictions on several European countries hard hit by the virus, but not the UK.

-In Washington state, Governor Jay Inslee prohibited gatherings of over 250 people in three Seattle-area counties and said he may soon close all schools as the state suffered the deadliest outbreak in the United States.
+In Washington state, Governor Jay Inslee prohibited gatherings of over 250 people in three Seattle-area counties and said he may soon close all schools.

 Seattle Public Schools announced a cancellation of all classes and other activities, including childcare and athletics, for at least two weeks starting on Thursday in a measure designed to “disrupt widespread infection” by the coronavirus.